dzhus/rss-to-telegram/README.md

   -l LOCALTZ            The timezone to be used for the time in the message.
   -v                    Enable verbosity
   --message-format MSGFORMAT
                         The final message.
-Will be passed on to format().
+Will be passed on to format_map().
 Read telegram.py for more info.
   --parse-mode PARSEMODE
                         The parse mode to be used by Telegram.